hugo-jaumotte/Parallel-architectures-CPU-GPU-cuda-/README.md

 ## Key Results

-Execution times in microseconds for the best configuration of each approach:
+Execution times in microseconds for each approach:

 ![Execution Time](results.png)